DeemaAlfuaim/saudichef-website/README.md

 # saudichef-website
-IT320 Course Project : website that sells Saudi traditional meal kits.
+IT320 Course Project : SaudiChef is a website that sells Saudi traditional meal kits.
 This Project is for multilevel users : Admin and Customer.

 It provide login system for Admin.